Code-Institute-Submissions/Mikew1999-an_interesting_website_NovResub/readme.md

 ## Known bugs

-When using multiple monitors the width and height of objects becomes altered.
+1) When using multiple monitors the width and height of objects becomes altered.
+2) Css and JS not linked properly to AWS
+3) Bug when validating payment then going back to success page
+4) In checkout app when clicking the categories drop down the categories do not appear due to re-assigning the categories variable

 # Deployment